What's on in Lesbian Wellington

 - Queer whānau building Pōneke - A Wellington based group for queer whānau of every kind.
 Have kids, dream of a family, dedicated Aunty, straight parents with queer kids and more

-- Rainbow families NZ - a friendly forum for lesbian, gay, bisexual and transgender (LGBT) parents, prospective parents, and their families
+- Rainbow families Aotearoa NZ - a friendly forum for lesbian, gay, bisexual and transgender (LGBT) parents, prospective parents, and their families

 - plus a list of LGBTQ groups on our Rainbow page